TimGrt/Ansible-Workshop-Exercises/docs/projects/linux-automation/grafana-project.md

 !!! hint
     As you can see above, no inventory was provided in the CLI call (e.g. with `-i inventory`), but the correct inventory is used.

-Create a small Ansible configuration file (`ansible.cfg`) and instruct Ansible to always use the inventory

 Achieve the following tasks:

 - [X] Inventory file created